Murders of Alison Parker and Adam Ward: Perpetrator

 Vester Lee Flanagan II (October 8, 1973 – August 26, 2015) was known by the professional name Bryce Williams and was a native of Oakland, California.
 He graduated from Skyline High School and attended San Francisco State University, earning a degree in radio and television in 1995.
 He interned at CBS affiliate KPIX-TV in San Francisco in 1993, eventually working there as a production assistant and weekend news writer.
 He had also been an amateur actor and model before beginning his career in journalism.
 Flanagan first worked as a general assignment news reporter at CBS affiliate WTOC-TV in Savannah, Georgia, from February 1997 to March 1999.

 Between March 1999 and March 2000 he worked as a reporter for NBC affiliate WTWC-TV in Tallahassee, Florida, where he reported to news director Don Shafer that co-workers were making offensive comments about his sexual orientation.
-In an interview with The Daily Mail, former WTWC sports reporter Dave Leval claimed that Flanagan verbally abused two female staffers at the station on different occasions after they pointed out mistakes in his reporting, and that several photographers had tried to get out of working on stories to which Flanagan was assigned due to his "diva" behavior.
+In an interview with The Daily Mail, former WTWC sports reporter Dave Leval claimed that Flanagan verbally abused two women staffers at the station on different occasions after they pointed out mistakes in his reporting, and that several photographers had tried to get out of working on stories to which Flanagan was assigned due to his "diva" behavior.
 Flanagan lost his job due to "odd behavior" in March 2000.
 He filed a civil lawsuit against WTWC alleging racial discrimination, as he was African-American.
 The lawsuit was settled under unspecified terms in January 2001.
 WTWC's owner, Sinclair Broadcast Group, had shut down all the station's news operations in November 2000 due to poor ratings and budget reductions.

 Flanagan worked for CBS affiliate WNCT-TV in Greenville, North Carolina, from 2002 to 2004.
 He also found some work at ABC affiliate KMID in Midland, Texas.